 - Less alert

 - Crunching (“crepitus”) sound when the joint is flexed

 Your holistic veterinarian, acupressure practitioner, and canine nutritionist are a few good resources that can help your dog to be as comfortable as possible for as long as possible.
 Because there are many different types of canine arthritis, consulting professionals who can help zero-in on the exact joint problem is the best strategy for your dog’s comfort.

 You can start helping your dog with a simple acupressure session.
 The chart below includes acupressure points that are known to ease pain and supply nourishment to the joints.
 Place the soft tip of your thumb of one hand on a point and rest your other hand on your dog.
 Count to 30 very slowly before moving to the next point.
 If you dog indicates any discomfort, please just move on to the next point or try the session another day.
-Repeat this procedure on the other side of your dog.
+Repeat this procedure on the same acupressure points on the other side of your dog.